 Peter K. Sorger, Director

-Peter Sorger is a Professor in HMS Dept. of Systems Biology and MIT Department of Biological Engineering.
+Peter Sorger is the Otto Krayer Professor of Systems Biology at HMS.
 His laboratory uses experimental, computational and pharmacological methods to study mammalian signal transduction networks in cancer and inflammatory disease.

 Michael Springer is an Associate Professor of Systems Biology at HMS.
 His lab aims to uncover principles of the evolution of phenotypic variation by studying quantitative variation in pathways involved in signaling and metabolism in yeast.
 A second theme in the lab is discovering constraints on the evolution of metabolism due to trade-offs between goals such as efficiency and flexibility.

 Jerrold Turner is a Professor of Pathology and Medicine at Harvard Medical School and Brigham and Women’s Hospital.
 Dr. Turner is a leader in defining regulation of mucosal barrier function, mechanisms of barrier regulation, and the impact of such regulation on mucosal pathobiology.
 His laboratory currently focuses on problems ranging from fundamental questions in tight junction cell biology to development of therapeutic interventions to modulate the mucosal barrier.

 Dr. Weissleder is a Professor of Systems Biology at Harvard Medical School, Director of the Center for Systems Biology at Massachusetts General Hospital (MGH), and Attending Clinician (Interventional Radiology) at MGH.
 Dr. Weissleder’s research interests include the development of novel high resolution molecular imaging systems, tools for early disease detection, and modeling methods for systems analysis.
 His work has led to a number of novel sensing technologies, imaging approaches and advanced clinical trials.